 Dahlen’s Brooklyn cards are not in the Big Four or on the same level of the next two rarities, the St. Louis versions of the Bill O’Hara and Ray Demmitt cards.
 But, they are up there along with things like the Elberfeld Washington portrait, another card issued due to a team change.

-Today, low-grade Boston cards of Dahlen start around $25-$30 while his Brooklyn cards start around $150 or so.
+Today, low-grade Boston cards of Dahlen start around $100-$150 while his Brooklyn cards start around double that price.

 All of Dahlen’s T206 cards sell above the common player level as he is widely collected.
 But his Brooklyn variation is the one that’s the more significant of the two.